What are the routes?

-How can I make changes to my team / send in team members details?
+How can I make changes to my team / update or amend team members details?

 If you have any issues please email email@example.com or call 01263 863 902.

 I haven’t had any emails about final details for the event?